 As only one atom, molecule or organism is being changed at any one time, it is easy to ensure that any updates to a component are carried across to all other instances across the site.
 Similarly, unwanted components can easily be removed.

 08. More modular file structure

-The original version is written in PHP, but there is are two Node version, one for Gulp, the other for Grunt.
+The original version is written in PHP, but there are two Node versions: one for gulp and the other for Grunt.
 I highly recommend messing about with the demo on the Pattern Lab site to give you a better understanding of how it works and Atomic Design in general.

 Want to know more?
 Read Brad Frost's original post about Atomic Design.